Everything you need to know about the Live Content Preview add-on

 Adding custom fonts

-Give your font a name and browse to the file.
+Give your font a name (you will need this later) and browse to the file.
 Click Save changes and the font will start to upload.
-The font name is used to select your custom font:
+Make sure the font files are in .woff or .woff2 format.